Jean Bony

-Jean Victor Edmond Paul Marie Bony (born in Le Mans, France, 1 November 1908 – died in Brisbane, Australia, 7 July 1995) was a French medieval architectural historian specialising in Gothic architecture.
+Jean Victor Edmond Paul Marie Bony (1908–1995) was a French medieval architectural historian specialising in Gothic architecture.
 He was Slade Professor of Fine Art at the University of Cambridge from 1958 to 1961, Fellow of St John's College, Cambridge, and Professor of Art at the University of California at Berkeley, from 1962 to 1980.

 Early life and education

-His parents were Henri Bony and Marie Normand Bony.
-He attended the Lycée Louis-le-Grand, Paris, before going to the University of the Sorbonne, in 1929, where he studied under Henri Focillon, receiving his first degree in History and Geography in 1933.
-In 1935 he changed his focus to art history under Focillon's influence, and received a two-year fellowship from the Sorbonne to carry out research.
-He began to travel throughout Europe, in particular in England, in order to write his doctoral thesis on the role of Norman architecture on gothic architecture.
+Bony born in Le Mans, France on 1 November 1908 to Henri Bony and Marie Normand Bony.
+He attended the Lycée Louis-le-Grand, Paris, before going to the University of the Sorbonne in 1929, where he studied under Henri Focillon, receiving his first degree in History and Geography in 1933.
+In 1935, he changed his focus to art history under Focillon's influence, and received a two-year fellowship from the Sorbonne to carry out research.
+He began to travel throughout Europe, in particular in England, in order to write his doctoral thesis on the influence of Norman architecture on gothic architecture.
 He found favourable ground for his research and spent all of his career in English-speaking countries.